gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 His key insight:

-**The physics at long wavelengths (low energies) is determined by an effective theory — obtained by integrating out the short-wavelength (high-energy) degrees of freedom.**
+**The physics at long wavelengths (low energies) is determined by an effective theory, obtained by integrating out the short-wavelength (high-energy) degrees of freedom.**

 This is **Wilsonian renormalization.**

-Consider a system of spins on a lattice — a ferromagnet.
+Consider a system of spins on a lattice, a ferromagnet.
 Lattice spacing: $$a$$.
 Total size: $$L$$.

 The degrees of freedom: spins $$s_i$$ at each lattice site.

-Wilson's procedure — **block spin renormalization:**
+Wilson's procedure, **block spin renormalization:**

 1. **Coarse-grain:** average spins in blocks of size $$ba$$ ($$b > 1$$, typically $$b = 2$$).